Doña Ana County, New Mexico: Politics

-In January 2012, a Federal court awarded former County prisoner Stephen Slevin a $22 million award for inhumane treatment and for keeping him jailed for 2 years without a trial.
-In a radio interview on the Canadian Broadcasting Corporation program As It Happens broadcast February 7, 2012, Slevin's lawyer indicated that he was arrested for "DWI".
+In January 2012, a federal court awarded former County prisoner Stephen Slevin a $22 million award for inhumane treatment and for keeping him jailed for 2 years without a trial.
+In a radio interview on the Canadian Broadcasting Corporation program As It Happens broadcast on February 7, 2012, Slevin's lawyer indicated that he was arrested for "DWI".
 During his incarceration, Slevin was placed in solitary confinement.
 When his health deteriorated, Slevin was removed to a hospital, but after two weeks in the hospital, he was returned to solitary confinement.
 The lawyer stated that pictures taken before and after Slevin's time in jail were key to the trial's outcome.
-The District Attorney for the 3rd Judicial District in Doña Ana County during the 2005 - 2007 indefinite detention without trial of Mr. Slevin was Susana Martinez, who later became the Governor of New Mexico.
+The District Attorney for the 3rd Judicial District in Doña Ana County during the 2005 – 2007 indefinite detention without trial of Mr. Slevin was Susana Martinez, who later became the Governor of New Mexico.

 In August 2013, County Clerk Lynn Ellins announced he would begin granting marriage licenses to same-sex couples.
-Ellins said in a statement explaining his decision:

 Several Republican state legislators vowed to file suit against Ellins in a bid to halt the licenses from being issued.
+In the aftermath of the 2015 Supreme Court case Obergefell v.
+Hodges, such controversies have not been raised.